Soft Error Reliability Analysis of Vision Transformers: ViTs Reliability Evaluation

-We also explore the reliability of ViTs from the perspective of operation modules.
+Different from the layer-wise reliability analysis, we also explore the reliability of ViTs models from the perspective of operation modules.
 ViTs can be roughly divided into linear functions such as GEMM and FC, and non-linear functions (NLF) such as softmax and GELU.
-Particularly, we have linear functions in MHA and FF separated to MHA-LF and FF-LF respectively.
-In contrast, ResNet is divided into convolution modules (Conv), FC modules, NLF modules like ReLU.
-BER setups are the same with that used in layer reliability analysis.
+Particularly, we denote linear functions in MHA and FF as MHA-LF and FF-LF, respectively.
+In contrast, ResNet18 and ResNet50 are divided into convolution modules (Conv), FC modules and NLF modules like ReLU.
+For the error injection to non-linear functions, we inject random bit-flip errors to the basic multiplication and addition operations.
+Similar to prior layer-wise vulnerability factors, we also utilize the vulnerability factors to characterize the sensitivity of the different modules to the bit flip errors.
+As for the BER used in the evaluation, we set BER to be the same as that used in layer reliability analysis.

-The evaluation in Fig.\ref{fig:module-wise} reveals that vulnerability factors vary substantially across the different modules.
-NLF that takes up only a fraction of the overall operations of ViTs turns out to be the most fragile part.
-As for ResNet18 with much less NLF, vulnerability factors of NLF remains non-trivial, which confirms the importance of NLF on the overall model reliability.
-In contrast, vulnerability factors of ViTs linear functions that involve a large number of operations are relatively lower.
-This is mainly because that the NLF especially softmax limit the output value within the range between 0 to 1 and suppresses the influence of errors substantially.
-For ResNet18, the vulnerability factors of linear functions i.e. Conv and FC are significantly higher as expected because they take up the majority of operations in ResNet18.
+The experiment result is shown in Figure \ref{fig:module-wise}.
+It can be seen that the module-wise vulnerability factors vary substantially across the different modules.
+Particularly, FF with a large number of operations in ViTs model turns out to be the most fragile part, which indicates that FF is generally more sensitive to bit-flip errors.
+In contrast, MHA generally has much lower vulnerability factor than FF, despite the non-trivial amount of operations.
+This is mainly because that the softmax limits the output value within the range between 0 to 1 and suppresses the influence of errors substantially.
+For ResNet, the vulnerability factors of Conv are significantly higher as expected because they take up the majority of operations in ResNet.
+In addition, NLF that takes up only a fraction of the overall operations of ViTs, but it still shows some vulnerability in ViTs models.
+As for ResNet, the proportion of NLF is much smaller, exhibiting a relatively low vulnerability factor.